cchauve/Callysto-Salish-Baskets/README.md

 ### Overview

 Weaving is a craft with a long history in many places around the world, including the Pacific Northwest.
 Woven baskets, in particular, have long been important practical and cultural objects for BC Coast Salish people.
-An important feature of woven baskets is the occurrence of beautiful geometric motifs/patterns, such as the ones on the basket below, exhibited at the [UBC Museum of Anthropology](https://moa.ubc.ca/).
+An important feature of woven baskets is the occurrence of beautiful geometric motifs/patterns, such as the ones on the basket below, exhibited at the <a href="https://moa.ubc.ca/" target="_blank">Museum of Anthropology</a>.

 ![](https://moa.ubc.ca/wp-content/uploads/2018/03/Basket-by-Theresa-Gabriel-Lil%E2%80%99wat.-Photo-by-Derek-Tan.jpg "Lil’wat basket by Teresa Bagriel")